MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 ms.topic: troubleshooting
 ms.tgt_pltfrm: vm-windows
 ms.workload: infrastructure
-ms.date: 06/06/2023
+ms.date: 06/07/2023
 ms.author: genli
 ---
 # Troubleshooting Azure Windows VM Agent

 Azure VM Agent is a virtual machine (VM) agent.
-It enables the VM to communicate with the Fabric Controller (the underlying physical server on which VM is hosted) on IP address 168.63.129.16.
-This is a virtual public IP address that facilitates the communication.
+It enables the VM to communicate with the Fabric Controller (the underlying physical server on which the VM is hosted) on IP address 168.63.129.16.
+This is a virtual public IP address that facilitates communication.
 For more information, see [What is IP address 168.63.129.16](/azure/virtual-network/what-is-ip-address-168-63-129-16).

-The VM that is migrated to Azure from on-premises or that's created by using a customized image doesn't have Azure VM Agent installed.
+The VM that's migrated to Azure from on-premises or created using a customized image doesn't have Azure VM Agent installed.
 In these scenarios, you have to manually install the VM agent.
 For more information about how to install the VM Agent, see [Azure Virtual Machine Agent Overview](/azure/virtual-machines/extensions/agent-windows).

-After Azure VM Agent is successfully installed, you can see the following services listed in services.msc on the VM:
+After Azure VM Agent is successfully installed, you can see the following services listed in *services.msc* on the VM:

-- Windows Azure Guest Agent - This service is responsible for configuring various extensions and communication from Guest to Host.
+- Windows Azure Guest Agent - This service is responsible for configuring various extensions and communications from Guest to Host.
 It's also responsible for collecting logs into *WaAppAgent.log*.
 - Telemetry Service - This service is responsible for sending the telemetry data of the VM to the backend server.
-- RDAgent - This service is responsible for the Installation of Guest Agent.
-Transparent Installer is also a component of Rd Agent that helps to upgrade other components and services of Guest Agent.
-RD Agent is also responsible for sending heartbeats from Guest VM to Host Agent on the physical server.
+- RDAgent - This service is responsible for the installation of Guest Agent.
+Transparent Installer is also a component of RDAgent that helps to upgrade other components and services of Guest Agent.
+RDAgent is also responsible for sending heartbeats from Guest VM to Host Agent on the physical server.

 > [!NOTE]
-> Starting in version 2.7.41491.971 of the VM Guest Agent, the Telemetry component is included in the Windows Azure Guest Agent service, Therefore, you might not see this Telemetry service listed in newly created VMs.
+> Starting in version 2.7.41491.971 of the VM Guest Agent, the Telemetry component is included in the Windows Azure Guest Agent service.
+Therefore, you might not see this Telemetry service listed in newly created VMs.

 ## Checking agent status and version